 The Total Cross Section, Elastic Scattering Diffraction Dissociation collaboration proposes to build a detector to measure the basic properties of proton-proton collisions at high energy.
 The Letter of Intent marks the first official use of the name TOTEM.

 The Large Hadron Collider

 The Monopole and Exotics Detector at the LHC proposes to build a detector to search for highly ionizing particles and slow exotic decays at the LHC.
-The letter of intent marks the first official use of the name MoEDAL.
+The Letter of Intent marks the first official use of the name MoEDAL.
 It will be the LHC’s seventh detector.

 LHCb is the fourth experiment approved for the LHC.
-The experiment will study the phenomenon known as CP violation, which would help to explain why matter dominates antimatter in the universe.
+The experiment will study the phenomenon known as CP violation, which would help explain why matter dominates antimatter in the universe.